AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 * **[!UICONTROL Select template file using]**: Specify the path of the template file.
 You can select the template file using the path that is relative to the payload, saved at an absolute path, or using a variable of Document data type.
 For example, [Payload_Directory]/Workflow/data.xml.
 If the path does not exist in crx-repository, an administrator can create the path before using it.
 Moreover, you can also accept payload as the input data file.

-* **[!UICONTROL Select data document using]**: Specify the path of a input data file.
+* **[!UICONTROL Select data document using]**: Specify the path of an input data file.
 You can select the input data file using the path that is relative to the payload, saved at an absolute path, or using a variable of Document data type.
 For example, [Payload_Directory]/Workflow/data.xml.
 If the path does not exist in crx-repository, an administrator can create the path before using it.

 * **[!UICONTROL Printer Format]**: A Print Format value that specifies the page description language to use, when an XDC file is not provided, to generate the output stream.
 If you provide a literal value, select one of these values:

   * **[!UICONTROL Custom PCL]**: Use the option to specify a custom XDC file for PCL.
   * **[!UICONTROL Custom PostScript]**: Use the option to specify a custom XDC file for PostScript.
-  * **[!UICONTROL Custom ZPL]**: Use the option to specify a custom XDC file file for ZPL.
+  * **[!UICONTROL Custom ZPL]**: Use the option to specify a custom XDC file for ZPL.
   * **[!UICONTROL Generic Color PCL (5c)]**: Use a generic color PCL (5c).
   * **[!UICONTROL Generic PostScript Level3]**: Use generic PostScript Level 3.
   * **[!UICONTROL ZPL 300 DPI]**: Use ZPL 300 DPI.
 The zpl300.xdc is used.